View RICHARD BLAKE's Obituary on herald-dispatch.com and share memories

 |

-RICHARD LEE BLAKE, 82, of Huntington, husband of Carol Harmon Blake, died February 3 at home.
-He retired from INCO as an electrician.
-Funeral services at noon Saturday, Chapman's Mortuary.
-Burial in Woodmere Memorial Park.
-Visitation will be one hour prior to service Saturday at the funeral home.
-In lieu of flowers, make donations to , P.O.
+RICHARD LEE "DICK" BLAKE, 82, of Huntington, passed away Sunday, February 3, 2019, at his residence.
+Richard was born March 1, 1936, in Huntington, W.Va.
+He was the son of the late Louise Blake Wahl and Harland "Wally" Wahl, stepfather.
+A grandson, Bryan Daniel Blake, also preceded him in death.
+Richard served in the United States Army and as a Cabell County Deputy Sheriff before joining INCO where he retired as an electrician after 33 years.
+He was also a member of the Beverly Hills United Methodist Church.
+Survivors include his loving wife of 60 years, Carol Blake; four children and their spouses, Barbara and Greg Sargent, Rick and Lou Ann Blake, Nancy and Bill Hynus, Chad and Debbi Blake; eight grandchildren and their spouses, Nicole and Sean Rice, Michelle and Adrian Rosario, Ashley and Charles Lindsey, Shena Burger, Ryan Sargent, Sarah and Rickey Burton, Drew Blake, Lindsay Blake; 10 great-grandchildren; and his brother, Eugene "Gene" Blake and family.
+Special thank you to Hospice of Huntington for taking such good care of Dick.
+Funeral services will be conducted at noon Saturday, February 9, 2019, at Chapman's Mortuary with Dr. Jerry Wood officiating.
+Burial will follow in Woodmere Memorial Park.
+Friends may call one hour prior to service time Saturday at the funeral home.
+In lieu of flowers, the family suggests donations be made to , P.O.
 Box 5014, Hagerstown, MD 21741-5014, or michaeljfox.org; Hospice of Huntington, 1101 Sixth Avenue, Huntington, WV 25701; or the Beverly Hills United Methodist Church-Memorial Fund, 2600 Washington Blvd., Huntington, WV 25705. www.chapmans-mortuary.com.